-- 1) Varicella or "Chicken Pox" Most children may get Varicella or "Chicken Pox" at some point in their lives.
+1) Varicella or "Chicken Pox" - Most children may get Varicella or "Chicken Pox" at some point in their lives.
 Any child in the Head Start center discovered to have "chicken pox," that child will be immediately isolated and parents/guardians will be contacted to pick up the child.
 The child will NOT be allowed back in school unless/until skin is dry and free of lesions/scabs (about 10-14 days after eruption of last crop of vesicles).
-The Health Services staff will do follow-up on any cases as necessary and the on-site School Health Counselor may be called on to clear a child for his/her return to school. - 2) "Pink Eye" or Acute Conjunctivitis Suspected conjunctivitis will be handled in the following manner: - a) Parent/guardian will be contacted to pick up the child. - b) Parent/guardian will be advised to take child to a private doctor for treatment if symptoms persist or worsen.
+The Health Services staff will do follow-up on any cases as necessary and the on-site School Health Counselor may be called on to clear a child for his/her return to school.

+- 2) "Pink Eye" or Acute Conjunctivitis Suspected conjunctivitis will be handled in the following manner: - a) Parent/guardian will be contacted to pick up the child. - b) Parent/guardian will be advised to take child to a private doctor for treatment if symptoms persist or worsen.
 Doctor's statement should be obtained verifying that child was seen and/or treatment given. - c) Child will be readmitted to school when symptoms (pink eyes) have cleared. - 3) "Guam Sores" or Impetigo Children found/suspected to have Impetigo will be handled in the following manner: - a) Parent/guardian will be contacted to pick up the child.
-Child will be referred to a doctor for evaluation and treatment. - b) Parents must ensure that child takes any/all medication as prescribed. - c) Child will be readmitted to school only after sores/lesions are completely gone/healed OR upon presentation of a doctor's certificate which states that the child's condition was not contagious or is no longer contagious. - 4) Lice/Nits (Pediculosis) As per DOE SOP# 1200-015, the following is the schedule that will be followed if head lice infestation is suspected: - First Inspection: Head lice checks will be performed as needed for individual students - First Infestation: All Head Start students infested with live lice will be sent home and may return once appropriate treatment has been initiated and no live lice are present. - Second Inspection: Upon the child's return to school, the school nurse must verify that no live lice are present.
-If live lice are still present, the child will NOT be allowed to attend class and the parent must take the child home.
-An internal referral will be submitted to Health Services Staff to reinforce and ensure that parents know how to properly treat lice infestation. - Second Infestation: Students who are still infested with live lice will be sent home and may return once appropriate treatment has been initiated and no live lice are present.
-A referral to Child Protective Services can be submitted for medical neglect.
+Child will be referred to a doctor for evaluation and treatment. - b) Parents must ensure that child takes any/all medication as prescribed. - c) Child will be readmitted to school only after sores/lesions are completely gone/healed OR upon presentation of a doctor's certificate which states that the child's condition was not contagious or is no longer contagious.